armanhm/Exam-Management/README.md

   You can run this project easily in IntelliJ program or other IDEs.

   ## Usage
+  This project consist of these parts:
+  1. Head manager
+   - Create exams
+   - Edit exams
+   - Delete exams
+   - Release scores

+  2. Student
+   - Take part in exams
+   - See the results

+  4. Teacher
+   - Release scores
+   - Add questions to exam
+   - edit exsited questions
+   - Correct the exams

   ## License
   This project is license under MIT